RonnaTechnologies/flute/README.md

 Flute is a C++20 fixed-point library.
 It aims to provide a modern interface that allows to deal with fixed-point arithmetic.
 It is meant to be used on systems that don't have an FPU (floating-point unit), such as micro-controllers.

+Flute is a bit different from other fixed-point libraries.
+It includes utilities for look-up tables (LUT, hence the name "flute").

 ## Features

 * **Zero-overhead:** You only pay for what you need.
 For instance (real-world example), compiling for an ARM Cortex-M3 using GCC 13.2, *flute* allows to multiply an integer and a `ufixed<12, 20>` as fast as a regular 32-bit integer multiplication.
 Compared to multiplying an integer with a 32-bit float, this allows to save about 1277 bytes in the compiled firmware.